Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Analysis under assumption ( )

 \end{proof}

-\begin{remark} The above proof uses canonical form and therefore requires $(\bl,\bsigma )=(2,1)$.
-However, one can provide the alternative proof, similar to ones in subsection 2.3, which uses ``precanonical'' form (i.e. variables $Q_1,Q_2$); now it is enough $(\bl,\bsigma )=(l,\sigma)\succeq (1,2)$.
-I leave details to the reader. \end{remark}
+\begin{remark} The above proof uses canonical form (see the next section~\ref{book_new-sect-18-7}) and therefore requires $(\bar{l},\bar{\sigma} )=(2,1)$.
+However, one can provide an alternative proof, similar to ones in subsection~\ref{book_new-sect-18-2-3}, which uses ``precanonical'' form (i.e. variables $Q_1,Q_2$); now it is enough $(\bar{l},\bar{\sigma} )=(l,\sigma)\succeq (1,2)$.
+We leave easy details to the reader. \end{remark}